-Initially a play by Peter Shaffer, it took to the big screen in 1984 with Miloš Forman at the helm—it wrapped up some eight Oscars such as Best Film, but it also won one for F. Murray Abraham in a pretty astonishing, film-stealing performance as Antonio Salieri.
+Initially a play by Peter Shaffer, Amadeus took to the big screen in 1984 with Miloš Forman at the helm—it wrapped up some eight Oscars, including Best Film, and also bagged F. Murray Abraham Best Actor for his astonishing, film-stealing performance as Antonio Salieri.

-Elsewhere, Mozart is played rather excellently by Tom Hulce.
-Whilst his invasive American accent does get, well, invasive at times, he provides a natural flamboyance and energy to the role as the precocious musical genius.
-What ho, then, let’s take a look at this glorious classic in all its glory.
-Onwards!
+Mozart was played rather excellently by Tom Hulce.
+Whilst his invasive American accent does get, well, invasive, he provides a natural flamboyance and energy to the role as the precocious musical genius.
+So, let’s take a look at this glorious classic in all its glory.

 There remain criticisms about Hulce with this performance and how he turned Mozart into a puerile joke.
 Many people believed the idea of Mozart being a childish, flamboyant, precocious little git was merely a fanciful plot contrivance.

 The final stages of the film also show some serious versatility from Hulce.
-Whilst comical and borderline irritating in the early stages of Amadeus, he turns his performance into something with real grit and emotional power as Mozart grapples with his responsibilities as a father, husband, and composer.
-When Mozart becomes ill, Hulce is particularly compelling we have to state.
+Whilst comical and borderline irritating in the early stages of Amadeus, he turns his performance into something with real grit and emotional power.

 Neville Marriner Soundtrack